jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/Single-end-read.md

 ## Paired-End Read

 Paired-end sequencing generates reads from both ends of the fragment.
+The sequence first carried out from 5' prime to 3' prime direction, after turn around chemistry, it the sequence from 3' prime to 5' prime direction.
+Two reads are read towards the middle of the insert.
+Read 1 and read 2 normally are the same length.
 Paired-end sequencing provides more information about the sequence and allows for the detection of structural variations in the genome.

 ![Paired-End Read](https://jl19.github.io/BASH_Training_Course_2023/Docs/assets/Paired-End-Read.jpg)